Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Sleeping Expert Framework

 Notice that if for all $t\geqslant 1$, $E_t=\{i_t\}$, then the EA predicts like $i^T$.
-We reformulate the regret therefore in a changing environment \eqref{eq:regretchang} as the SEF regret \eqref{eq:regretsef} given that the best expert is always active.
-From now on the activation set $E_t$ is assumed to contain the best expert $i_t$, $t\ge 1$.
-A random environment strategy reduces $E_t\subset \{1,\ldots,N\}$ aiming at the best strategy $E_t=\{i_t\}$.
+We therefore reformulate the regret in a changing environment \eqref{eq:regretchang} as the SEF regret \eqref{eq:regretsef} given that the best expert is always active: $i_t \in E_t$, $t\ge 1$.
+Hence, one wants to reduce $E_t\subset \{1,\ldots,N\}$ aiming at the best strategy $E_t=\{i_t\}$.
+However, this is almost impossible to achieve, as this amounts to knowing in advance which is the best expert for each iteration.
+This is why we simplified this framework as explained in Section \ref{how_we_wake_up_the_sleeping_experts}., where we also provide a regret bound depending on how we wake up the experts.